In this article:

 Cash flow software within a comprehensive ERP (Enterprise Resource Planning) solution offers businesses a single tool with cash management features to help users manage day-to-day transactions, track cash balances, handle funds transfers, and manage bank account reconciliations in one place—and do so in real-time.

-ERP software further assists with cash flow forecasting by helping businesses predict future cash needs based on detailed transaction statistics,and, if the system is cloud-based, providing account security and integrity through access control to cash account information and balances.
+ERP software helps with cash flow forecasting.
+It allows businesses to predict future cash needs using detailed transaction data.
+If the system is cloud-based, it also offers account security.
+This is done through access control to cash account information and balances.

 Conclusion